bsdpot/potman/README.md

 [FreeBSD Virtual DC with Potluck](https://honeyguide.eu/posts/virtual-dc1/).

 ## Quickstart
+Make sure your username is added to the `vboxusers` group to run VirtualBox:

+    (sudo) pw groupmod vboxusers -m <username>

 To create your own kiln, init the VMs, build and deploy an example image: